dellpinos/bakery_store/README.md

 At "Checkout", the user can adjust the quantities of each product (while considering the seller's maximum production limit) and select a **delivery date**.
 The selectable dates are those not disabled by the seller and do not exceed the seller’s daily production **capacity**.

 Once the order is completed, both the buyer and the seller are notified.
 When the seller accepts the order, the buyer can mark it as "delivered" to finalize it.
-Afterward, the seller can also archive the order so it becomes available in "Archived Deliveries."
+Afterward, the seller can also archive the order so it becomes available in "Archived Deliveries".

 ## User's Workflow

 Seller Workflow:

-* Create an account and access the "Seller Panel."
+* Create an account and access the "Seller Panel".
-* Create one or more *ingredients* with their price and quantity per package (the quantity is used to calculate the fractional value).
+* Create one or more ingredients with their price and quantity per package (the quantity is used to calculate the fractional value).
 * Create a product with a base price, ingredients, and production time.
 * Optional: set up "days off" and/or a daily production limit.
-* When a buyer places an order, the seller gets a notification and a new item in "Pendings."
+* When a buyer places an order, the seller gets a notification and a new item in "Pendings".
 * In "Pendings," the seller can confirm or reject an order, with full details of the order and the delivery date requested by the buyer.
 * Once the buyer confirms the delivery, the seller receives a notification and can archive the order.